MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-subscriptions-licenses-trials.md

 It's important to have a process to regularly audit capacities.
 A Fabric administrator will need to work together with other [administrators](/microsoft-365/admin/add-users/about-admin-roles) to obtain this information (such as a global administrator, billing administrator, or Azure administrator).

 > [!TIP]
 > This section focuses on auditing for subscriptions, licenses, and trials.
 There are many additional auditing and monitoring aspects for capacity, including monitoring of usage and performance (and identifying needs to scale up or down) by using the [Fabric Capacity Metrics App](/fabric/enterprise/metrics-app).
-You will also want to monitor the [activity log](powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md#access-user-activity-data) for situations such as: capacity settings changed, capacity administrators are updated, capacity contributors are added, or when workspaces are assigned to a capacity.
+You will also want to monitor the [activity log](powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md#access-user-activity-data) for situations such as when capacity settings change, capacity administrators are updated, capacity contributors are added, or when workspaces are assigned to a capacity.

 Here are some actions to identify when to audit subscriptions, trials, and cost for capacities.

 - **List of active capacities:** The [Get Capacities as Admin](/rest/api/power-bi/capacities/get-capacities) REST API can provide you with information such as SKU, state, administrators, and region for all of the capacities in your tenant.
 It's an [admin API](powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md#choose-a-user-api-or-admin-api) that returns a snapshot as of a point in time.
-If you capture this data regularly, you can compare snapshots (for example, this week versus. last week) to detect changes that have occurred.
+If you capture this data regularly, you can compare snapshots (for example, this week versus last week) to detect changes that have occurred.
-- **A new Fabric trial was started by a user:** In the [activity log](powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md#access-user-activity-data), look for the _ChangeCapacityState_ activity.
+- **A new Fabric trial was started by a user:** Look for the _ChangeCapacityState_ activity in the [activity log](powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md#access-user-activity-data).
 The _CapacityState_ property indicates a new Fabric capacity was provisioned.
 The _ItemName property_ indicates that it's a trial capacity, the SKU, and its ID.
-- **A new Fabric capacity was created, or an existing capacity was resized:** In [Azure Monitor activity log](/azure/azure-monitor/essentials/activity-log), look for the _Update Fabric Capacity Create_ operation.
-You can also view Microsoft Fabric capacities in the Azure portal.
+- **A new Fabric capacity was created, or an existing capacity was resized:** Look for the _Update Fabric Capacity Create_ operation in the [Azure Monitor activity log](/azure/azure-monitor/essentials/activity-log).
+You can also view Fabric capacities in the Azure portal.
 - **The compute engine for a Fabric capacity was paused or restarted:** In [Azure Monitor activity log](/azure/azure-monitor/essentials/activity-log), look for the _Suspend_ operation, or the _Resume_ operation.
 You can also view the state of a Fabric capacity in the Azure portal.
 - **A new Premium capacity was created:** In the [activity log](powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md#access-user-activity-data), look for the _ChangeCapacityState_ activity.
-The _CapacityState_ property indicates it was provisioned as a new capacity.
-You can also view products that have an active subscription in the [billing](/microsoft-365/commerce) area of the Microsoft 365 admin center.
+The _CapacityState_ property indicates that it was provisioned as a new capacity.
+You can also view products that have an active subscription in the [billing area](/microsoft-365/commerce) of the Microsoft 365 admin center.
 - **Monitor cost for a Fabric capacity:** Use [Microsoft Cost Management](/fabric/enterprise/azure-billing) capabilities to [analyze costs](/azure/cost-management-billing/costs/quick-acm-cost-analysis) for Microsoft Fabric capacities and other Azure services.
 - **Monitor cost for Premium capacity:** You can [view invoices](/microsoft-365/commerce/billing-and-payments/view-your-bill-or-invoice) in the billing area of the Microsoft 365 admin center.
-- **A workspace was assigned to, or removed from, a capacity:** In the [activity log](powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md#access-user-activity-data), look for the _MigrateWorkspaceIntoCapacity_ activity or the _RemoveWorkspacesFromCapacity_ activity.
+- **A workspace was assigned to, or removed from, a capacity:** Look for the _MigrateWorkspaceIntoCapacity_ activity or the _RemoveWorkspacesFromCapacity_ activity in the [activity log](powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md#access-user-activity-data).

 > [!TIP]
-> When you navigate the Azure Portal, ignore the _Service Fabric_ resources.
+> When you navigate the Azure Portal, don't be confused by the _Service Fabric_ resources.
 These resources are different services from Microsoft Fabric.

 > [!IMPORTANT]
 > The information presented in this step isn't intended to be an all-inclusive list of ways to audit the data.
 Rather, it's intended to provide you with ideas to get you started with your auditing efforts.
 For other ideas, we recommend that you consult with your billing administrators.